 Bearing in mind what you have said about not being around much, this is my favoured response to your question for help.
 I sense that this is a case of eating for pleasure because you aren’t around enough to interact.

 Stress is linked to boredom.
 Acute boredom can lead to stress.
 And therefore, this is part of the boredom heading.
 Being left alone all day can lead to separation anxiety which in turn leads to stress and possible comfort eating to alleviate the feeling of stress.

 “Spaying does not make a cat fat and lazy” (Cat Owner’s Home Veterinary Handbook page 426 4th ed.)

 Spaying can slow a cat’s metabolism.
 A lack of exercise is the cause of obesity.
 There is nothing that suggests that spaying make a female cat obsessed with food.

 What about a change in diet?
 High quality wet cat food should be tried.
 The amount should be as stated on the packet or as stated by your vet.
-Alternatively a simple Google search will probably do.
-PoC has a page on the amount of calories a cat needs.
+Alternatively, a simple Google search will probably do.
+PoC has a page on the number of calories a cat needs.

 This does not apply in this case but I have added this heading for completeness because other people will be reading this article and their female cat might not be spayed.
 It occurs when ovulation happens but the eggs remain unfertilised.
 It is caused by progesterone.
 Occasionally the unspayed female cat will have an increased appetite and gain weight.